 - You can enroll in Medicare Part B during the eight-month period after your employer-sponsored health coverage or employment itself ends, whichever comes first. - SEP rules do not apply if employment or employer-provided health plan coverage ends during your Initial Enrollment Period (IEP).
 In addition, if you have COBRA coverage or a retiree health plan, that's not considered coverage based on current employment, so you are not eligible for a Part B SEP when that coverage ends.
 In these instances, you should be sure to sign up for Part B during your IEP.

-Employer with less than 20 employees: When you become eligible for Medicare, you should enroll in Part A and Part B because Medicare will be your primary insurance.
+Employer with less than 20 employees:

+When you become eligible for Medicare, you should enroll in Part A and Part B because Medicare will be your primary insurance.
 If you do not enroll in Medicare, it will be as if you do not have any coverage, and you risk paying late enrollment penalties later on that will last the rest of your life.

-Late Enrollment Penalties for Part A, Part B, and Part D If you miss your Initial Enrollment Period (IEP) window and you don't qualify for special circumstances that permit you to delay enrollment, you may be subject to late enrollment penalties.
-Part A If you have to pay a premium for Part A, and you don't enroll when you're first eligible, the penalty will be 10% of your monthly premium.
+Late Enrollment Penalties for Part A, Part B, and Part D If you miss your Initial Enrollment Period (IEP) window and you don't gualify for special circumstances that permit you to delay enrollment, you may be subject to late enrollment penalties.

+If you have to pay a premium for Part A, and you don't enroll when you're first eligible, the penalty will be 10% of your monthly premium.
 You'll pay the increased premium for twice the number of years you didn't sign up after becoming eligible.
+Penalty example: If you were eligible for Part A for three years but didn't sign up, you'll have to pay the higher premium for six years.

+Part B

-Penalty Example: If you were eligible for Part A for three years but didn't sign up, you'll have to pay the higher premium for six years.
-Part B If you didn't enroll in Part B when you were first eligible, your monthly premium will increase by 10% for each 12-month period in which you didn't sign up.
+If you didn't enroll in Part B when you were first eligible, your monthly premium will increase by 10% for each 12-month period in which you didn't sign up.
 This can become a large financial burden, as this penalty will last the rest of your life.

+Rx

+Part D

-Penalty Example: If you delayed your enrollment for two years, you'll have to pay a 20% higher monthly premium for as long as you have Part B. Part D If you don't have other creditable drug coverage when you become eligible for Medicare, you have 63 days to enroll in Part D (or a plan that includes it).
-For each full month after this that you delay enrollment, you will pay an additional 1% of the national base beneficiary premium (\$32.74/month in 2023), rounded to the nearest \$0.10.
+If you don't have other creditable drug coverage when you become eligible for Medicare, you have 63 days to enroll in Part D (or a plan that includes it).
+For each full month after this that you delay enrollment, you will pay an additional 1% of the national base beneficiary premium (\$36.78/month in 2025), rounded to the nearest \$0.10.
 This penalty will last as long as you have Part D, and the penalty amount is subject to change each year.

+Penalty example:

+If you delayed your enrollment for two years, you'll have to pay a 20% higher monthly premium for as long as you have Part B.

+10% X of Part B

+20%

+premium

+Years of delay Monthly penalty

-Penalty Example:
+Penalty example:

 If you delayed enrollment in Part D for 24 months, you'll pay an additional 24% of the national base beneficiary premium.
+For 2025, this penalty example would be \$8.80/month.

+\$36.78 x 1% x 24 = \$8.80

+National base beneficiary premium

+Months

+Monthly penalty (rounded to nearest \$0.10)

+Switching plans

-For 2023, this penalty example would be \$7.90/month.
-Switching Plans Even if you're already enrolled in a Medicare plan, it's wise to check regularly to ensure that you're getting all the benefits you deserve and have the right coverage for you.
+Even if you're already enrolled in a Medicare plan, it's wise to check regularly to ensure that you're getting all the benefits you deserve and have the right coverage for you.
 One place to start is by reviewing your Annual Notice of Change (ANOC).

 What's an ANOC?